mrakgr/The-Spiral-Language/readme (for v2).md

 modules: a
 ```

 The way to compile a module is to have it open in the editor and then use `Spiral: Build File` from the command palette.
 In VS Code, the easiest way to bring it up is to press F1.
-It also keyed to Ctrl + Shift + P by default.
+It is also keyed to Ctrl + Shift + P by default.
+I recommend keying the Spiral build file command to something like Ctrl + F1 to make it more convenient to use.

 Here is an example module `a.spi`: